pedromaltez/pf-react/README.md

 If you have trouble cloning the repository, please ensure you are not using SSH.

+#### Cloning this Repo

 You should be able to clone the repository using: `git clone https://bitbucket.org/providefinanceltd/react.git`

+If you prefer to use GitHub, you can use this link which provides an exact copy of this repository: `https://github.com/DennisBold/provide-react`

 In your cloned repository, from the project directory, run: